Network Cluster-Robust Inference: Asymptotic Theory

 \section{Asymptotic Theory}

 We consider a sequence of networks and associated clusters, both implicitly indexed by the network size $n$.
-Recall that $n_\ell = \abs{\C_\ell}$, the size of $\C_\ell$.
+Recall that $n_\ell = \abs{\C_\ell}$, the size of cluster $\ell$.

-\begin{assump}[Limit Sequence] (a) The number of clusters $L$ is fixed as $n\rightarrow\infty$. (b) For any $\ell=1,\dots,L$, $n_\ell/n \rightarrow \rho_\ell \in [0,\infty)$. \end{assump}
+\begin{assump}[Limit Sequence] (a) The number of clusters $L$ is fixed as $n\rightarrow\infty$. (b) For any $\ell=1,\dots,L$, $n_\ell/n \rightarrow \rho_\ell \in [0,1]$. \end{assump}

-We consider a small number of clusters in part (a) because this appears to be typical in practice, as is the case in \autoref{sspectra}.
+We consider a small number of clusters in part (a) because this appears to be typical of networks, as is the case in \autoref{sspectra}.
 Part (b) defines $\rho_\ell$ as the asymptotic fraction of units in $\C_\ell$, allowing for the possibility that the cluster has trivial size ($\rho_\ell=0$).

-To formalize weak network dependence, one approach is to adapt a notion of temporal or spatial weak dependence by replacing temporal or spatial distance with path distance. \cite{kojevnikov2021limit} take this approach, adapting the concept of $\psi$-dependence, which we employ in what follows.
-They and \cite{leung2020causal} verify $\psi$-dependence for several network models.
+\cite{kojevnikov2021limit} provide a formal notion of weak network dependence called $\psi$-{\em dependence}, which we employ in what follows.
+This is analogous to familiar notions of spatial or temporal weak dependence, except the distance between observations is measured using path distance.
+Their paper and \cite{leung2020causal} verify $\psi$-dependence for a variety of network models used in practice.